All throughout Central Park you can find a variety of running paths that wind their way around the park.

 At this intersection, you will need to make a right hand turn and get yourself into the running or biking lane here.

 The path will be as simple as can be to follow from here and you should have no trouble enjoying the first portion of trail.

 On either side of you will be plenty of trees, fields, and greenery as you get your first glimpse of the park.
-Out in the distance you may also see the surrounding NYC skyscrapers hovering up above.
+Out in the distance you may also see some Central Park views with the surrounding NYC skyscrapers hovering up above.

 The path will then veer outward to the east side of the park (don’t worry, there aren’t any intersections to choose from yet), as you pass by the statue lined Mall to your left.
 The Mall leads right up to the Bethesda Fountain and Lake area if you wanted to take a detour and visit those areas as well.

 » Learn more in the Central Park Mall guide up on the site

 Soon enough, you will reach the lower loop intersection at Terrace Drive.
 Making a left here will have you loop back around to the southern end of the park (making it a 1.7 mile loop).
 Staying straight ahead you will be able to enjoy the 3 mile loop.

 After continuing straight here you will come across the Loeb Boathouse area, where people can have lunch overlooking the Lake or take a rowboat out on the water.